ZahidP/taxi-turnt-spice/readme.md

 Y(t) = Y(t-1) + X(t)
 ```

-This can be simplified because we only need to predict the final destination, using the initial trajectory.
+We only need to predict the final destination, using the initial trajectory.

 This depends on how we define the initial trajectory.

+### Strategy

+1. Define positions, plus trajectories.
+   - We will use a coordinate plus its X trajectory and Y trajectory.
+   - Example: `Y_init` can be paired with the direction obtained from `Y(0) to Y(3)`
+2. Define "zones" in which coordinates
+   - For now we will need to break up the map into many zones in order to be able to classify locations accordingly
+   - A coordinate pair cannot be treated independently ie. `[lat,lng] -> X_1 and X_2` or treated as continuous numerical variables
+   - Longitude and latitude classify points across the entire world, but here we are only considering a city.
+So it might be best to define zones within Porto.